 Have you ever had a day at the office where you just can’t focus?
 Between negative self-talk, co-workers distractions and that looming deadline, your productivity can go down the drain pretty fast.
 Wouldn’t it be great to have a simple tool (other than a hammer) that could ground you and allow you to get back to work?
 To reach positive goals?
 I thought so too.

 I have a colleague who is juggling multiple projects.
 She was having a rough time one day and an NLP technique that could help her, being certified and all.
 Doing what co-workers should do, she asked for help, and I said yes.

 I saw this as a great opportunity to provide her with a NLP tool I use frequently with clients called Anchoring.
-(NLP stands for Neuro-linguistic programming) NLP combines mind (imagination), language (Speech) and body (Feeling) which allows us to see situations with greater clarity and get a different perspective than the one we might be mired in.
+(NLP stands for Neuro-linguistic programming) NLP combines mind (imagination), language (Speech) and Healthy Body (Feeling) which allows us to see situations with greater clarity and get a different perspective than the one we might be mired in.